SimonHls/SimonHls/README.md

-### 👋 Hi there!
+### 👋 Hi there, I'm Simon!

-I'm a fullstack developer, currently working on enterprise API migrations and systems integration.
+I'm a fullstack developer, currently building an enterprise API in ASP.NET Core.

+## Technologies 🛠

 ### I mainly use these technologies professionally